Single Edits SQL Server: Push Data from the Database to an Application in Real-Time with Webhooks

 Part 4: Logging Edits

 This section first creates the ArcGIS Online (AGOL) Feature Service that will record our SQL Server edits.
 After, we configure an FME Workbench workspace (sqlserver_single_logger.fmw) that will receive webhook data from SQL Server, process it, and send the edits to the AGOL feature service.
-If you do not have access to AGOL, proceed to Step 2 and use the workspace’s alternate Esri Shapefile writer
+If you cannot access AGOL, proceed to Step 2 and use the workspace’s alternate Esri Shapefile writer

 1. Create a Feature Layer in ArcGIS Online